Eco-Friendly vs Sustainable: What's the Difference?

 AB 1305

-California's AB 1305 is designed to make environmental claims more honest and easier to understand.
+The purpose of California's AB 1305 is to make environmental claims more honest and easier to understand.

-It requires companies to disclose how their environmental claims are verified or achieved.
+It requires companies to disclose how they verify or achieve their environmental claims.

 • Transparency: AB 1305 requires businesses to give clear updates on their environmental goals.